Sleep disorder: Causes

-Sleep disorders and neurodegenerative diseases
+In neurodegenerative diseases

-Neurodegenerative diseases are often associated with sleep disorders, particularly when characterized by the abnormal accumulation of alpha-synuclein, as seen in multiple system atrophy (MSA), Parkinson's disease (PD), and Lewy body disease (LBD).
+Neurodegenerative diseases are often associated with sleep disorders, particularly when characterized by the abnormal accumulation of alpha-synuclein, as seen in multiple system atrophy (MSA), Parkinson's disease (PD), Huntington's disease, and Lewy body disease (LBD).
 For example, individuals diagnosed with PD frequently experience various sleep issues, such as insomnia (affecting approximately 70% of the PD population), hypersomnia (over 50%), and REM sleep behavior disorder (RBD) (around 40%), which is linked to increased motor symptoms.
 Moreover, RBD has been identified as a significant precursor to the future development of these neurodegenerative diseases over several years, presenting a promising opportunity for improving treatments.

 Neurodegenerative conditions are commonly related to structural brain impairments, which may disrupt sleep and wakefulness, circadian rhythm, and motor or non-motor functioning.
 Conversely, sleep disturbances are often linked to worsening of patients' cognitive functioning, emotional state, and quality of life.
 Additionally, these abnormal behavioral symptoms can place a significant burden on patients' relatives and caregivers.
 The limited research in this area, coupled with increasing life expectancy, highlights the need for a deeper understanding of the relationship between sleep disorders and neurodegenerative diseases.

-Sleep disturbances and Alzheimer's disease
+In Alzheimer's disease

 Sleep disturbances have also been observed in Alzheimer's disease (AD), affecting about 45% of the affected population.
 When based on caregiver reports, this percentage increases to about 70%.
 As in the PD population, insomnia and hypersomnia are frequently recognized in AD patients.
 These disturbances have been associated with the accumulation of beta-amyloid, circadian rhythm sleep disorders (CRSD), and melatonin alterations.
 Additionally, changes in sleep architecture are observed in AD.

 Although sleep architecture seems to naturally change with age, its development appears aggravated in AD patients.
 Slow-wave sleep (SWS) potentially decreases (and is sometimes absent), sleep spindles and the length of time spent in REM sleep are also reduced, while REM latency increases.
 Poor sleep onset in AD has been associated with dream-related hallucinations, increased restlessness, wandering, and agitation related to sundowning—a typical chronobiological phenomenon in the disease.

 In Alzheimer's disease, in addition to cognitive decline and memory impairment, there are also significant sleep disturbances with modified sleep architecture.
 These disturbances may consist of sleep fragmentation, reduced sleep duration, insomnia, increased daytime napping, decreased quantity of some sleep stages, and a growing resemblance between some sleep stages (N1 and N2).
 More than 65% of people with Alzheimer's disease experience this type of sleep disturbance.

 One factor that could explain this change in sleep architecture is a disruption in the circadian rhythm, which regulates sleep.
 This disruption can lead to sleep disturbances.
 Some studies show that people with Alzheimer's disease have a delayed circadian rhythm, whereas in normal aging, an advanced circadian rhythm is present.